Drug Addiction in Teens

 • Inability to focus

-Occasional curiosity may not signal a problem, but when substance use begins to affect your child’s mood, behavior, relationships, or school life, it’s a sign that something more serious is developing.
+Occasional curiosity may not signal a problem, but when substance use begins to affect your child’s mood, behavior, relationships, or schooling, it’s a sign that something more serious is developing.
 If something feels off, it’s worth paying attention.
+Don’t ignore the early symptoms!
 You’re not overreacting by seeking answers, and you don’t have to navigate this alone.
 Support, understanding, and early guidance can make a meaningful difference for both you and your child.

 • Small boxes or cases: jewelry boxes, pencil cases